Criteria and restrictions to access reception conditions

 Responsibility for reception

-Hence, despite institutional changes and some lack of operational clarity, in practice the following entities were competent to provide reception conditions to spontaneous applicants, depending on the type and stage of the procedure and/or the profile of the applicant:
+In practice the following entities are competent to provide reception conditions to spontaneous applicants, depending on the type and stage of the procedure and/or the profile of the applicant:

 • While the Asylum Act determines that the Ministry in charge of migration is responsible for the provision of material reception conditions to applicants detained at the border,[8] the Public Security Police (PSP) manages the provision of material reception conditions within the context of border procedures and procedures in detention following a removal order (see Conditions in Detention Facilities) due to the transfer of competences previously assigned to SEF.
 PSP is a police authority under the Ministry of Home Affairs.[9]